Skip to main content

 Hutchins GE Courses:

 Rather than covering just two GE areas in a year-long course like a typical FLC, Hutchins GE Program students take an FLC or SYE course that covers 2-3 GE areas each semester.
-Students take four courses, one each semester during their first and second years at SSU.
+Students take three courses, one each semester during their first and second years at SSU.
 These courses integrate different GE areas together in a thematic approach focused on topical issues and classic questions.
 The Hutchins GE course sequence is as follows:

-LIBS 201: Exploring the Unknown (9 units, second year fall): covers GE A3, C2,E
+LIBS 201: Exploring the Unknown (9 units, second year fall): covers GE 1B Critical Thinking 3B Humanities 5A Physical Sciences

-o Total = 33 units of GE
+o Total = 29 units of GE

 Self-Placement survey enroll in LIBS 100 (2 units) during their first year Fall semester, along with LIBS 101.